floragunncom/search-guard-helm/README.md

 ## Status

-This is repo is considered beta status and supports Search Guard for Elasticsearch 7.
+This is repo is considered beta status and supports Search Guard FLX for Elasticsearch 7.

 ## Support

-Please report issues via our [Gitlab issue tracker](https://git.floragunn.com/search-guard/search-guard-helm/-/issues), go to our [forum](https://forum.search-guard.com) or directly get in [contact with us][]
+Please report issues via our [Gitlab issue tracker](https://git.floragunn.com/search-guard/search-guard-flx-helm-charts/-/issues), go to our [forum](https://forum.search-guard.com) or directly get in [contact with us][]

 ## Requirements

-* Kubernetes 1.16 or later (Minikube and kops managed AWS Kubernetes cluster  are tested)
+* Kubernetes 1.23 or later (Minikube and kops managed AWS Kubernetes cluster  are tested)
-* Helm (v.3.2.4 or later).
+* Helm (v.3.8 or later).
 Please, follow [Helm installation steps][] for your OS.
 * kubectl.
 Please, check [kubectl installation guide][]
 * Optional: Minikube.
 Please, follow [Minikube installation steps][].
 * Optional: [Docker][], if you like to build and push customized images